South West Institute for Teaching SWIFT

 Our NPQ Programmes

 NPQs are a national, voluntary suite of qualifications, designed to support the professional development of teachers and school leaders.
 A reformed suite of NPQ's are now available.
 The reformed NPQs are informed by best available research and evidence.
-All our programmes for 2023/24 will be fully funded by the DfE and therefore free for state schools to access.

 Specialist NPQs